 These vary by country but in the US, you can expect to pay fees of between 2.4% and 2.9% of each transaction, depending on the plan you’re on.

-So, for many merchants, Shopify Payments will be an obvious choice.
+So, for many merchants, Shopify Payments will be the obvious choice.
 However, depending on what you’re selling (there are restrictions around what goods you can sell using Shopify Payments, for example) and how you want to sell it, you may find that there are advantages in using a third-party payment gateway.

 If you go down the third-party payment gateway route, you should note that you will end up paying two sets of fees: whatever the third-party payment provider charges AND Shopify’s transaction fees.